 Whether it’s due to the luck of the Irish or the magical powers of the leprechaun, some of the greatest dog breeds stem from the Emerald Isle!

-For St. Patrick’s Day, take a moment to honor these 8 Irish dog breeds recognized by the American Kennel Club.
+In honor of St. Patrick’s Day, take a moment to honor these 8 Irish dog breeds!
 Despite their differences, these breeds all have something in common – anyone would be LUCKY to share their heart and home with an Irish dog!

 Up first, the Soft Coated Wheaten Terrier!